Jaén, Peru: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and C. Check that you pick the right kind.
-The majority of adapters that you can buy are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types A and C. Make sure to choose the correct kind.
+The vast majority of adapters available online are simply plugs and expect your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most places.

 June